 One cause of structural unemployment is technological advances in an industry.
 That often happens in manufacturing.
 Robots have been replacing unskilled workers.
 These workers often must get training in computer operations if they want to keep working in the same industry.

 A second cause is trade agreements, such as the North American Free Trade Agreement.
 When NAFTA first lifted trade restrictions, many factories relocated to Mexico.
 They left their former employees without a place to work.
 The agreement proved to be one of the nation’s underlying causes of unemployment.

 Technological advances have created structural unemployment in the newspaper industry.
 Web-based advertising has drawn advertisers away from newspaper ads.
 Online news media has drawn customers away from physical newspapers.
-Newspaper employees, such as journalists, printers, and delivery route workers, were laid off.
-Their skills were focused on the paper's method of distributing news.
-They had to get new training before qualifying for a job in the same field.
+Newspaper employees, such as journalists, printers, and delivery route workers, have been laid off.

 Free trade allowed global food corporations access to their markets.
 That put small-scale farmers out of business.
 They couldn't compete with the lower prices of global firms.
 This structural unemployment existed until they were retrained, perhaps in factory work.

 How the Financial Crisis Made Structural Unemployment Worse

-Those aged 55 to 64 were out of work for 44.6 weeks, or almost a year.
+Those aged 55 to 64 were out of work for 44.6 weeks—almost one year.
 Those over age 65 looked for work 43.9 weeks before finding a job.
 Many just gave up.
 That forced them into early retirement.

 Why were older workers more affected than younger ones by structural unemployment?
 There were five reasons: